CNC Machine Tools

 We will advise you on how best to secure your stock to the router table.
 Be aware of where you are placing screws to ensure that they are not in the way of a tool path.
 If a tool path hits a screw, the bit can be destroyed.
 If bits are broken due to carelessness, students are responsible for the cost of the bit (which can be as much as $450 depending on the bit).

 Workshop Technicians will help you set the machine for your part and instruct you on how to make a tool change if necessary.
 Users are responsible for observing the machine while in operation.
 Please note that it is common for parts to take several hours to finish.
-The estimated time from RhinoCAM should be tripled for actual run time, including material attachment, etc.
+The estimated time from RhinoCAM software estimate should be tripled for actual run time, including material attachment, etc.

 - Users are responsible for leaving the area in a clean condition.
 There is a dust collection system that will pick-up the majority of dust.
-Then your part is completed, you should blow the majority of the chips off of the machine and sweep the floor, putting off-cuts and scrapes into the scrap racks or the dumpster.
+Then your part is completed, you should sweep the majority of the chips off of the machine into trash and sweep the floor, putting off-cuts and scrapes into the scrap racks or the dumpster.
 Cut large scraps down to rectangles for reuse.
 Do not leave large scraps in the router area.
-Operators need to sweep up the whole area around Router enclosure and empty single steel 55 gal. drum behind CNC table into the dumpster, if cutting foam.
+Operators need to sweep up the whole area around Router enclosure and empty single steel 55 gal. drum (SAM) behind CNC table into the dumpster, if cutting foam.

 You may lose your privileges to use the CNC router if you are negligent in your clean-up responsibilities.